Robert Devereux, 2nd Earl of Essex, Favorite of Queen Elizabeth I of England

 Henry Wriothesley, 3rd Earl of Southampton; Credit – Wikipedia

 On February 8, 1601, four messengers including Lord Keeper Thomas Egerton,1st Viscount Brackley came to Essex House in the name of Queen Elizabeth I to try to persuade Robert to surrender.
 Robert seized the four messengers and held them hostage.
 Then Robert and about 200 followers made their way to the City of London.
 Meanwhile, Robert Cecil sent a warning to the Lord Mayor of London denouncing Robert as a traitor and ordered the heralds to spread the warning throughout London.
 Once the word traitor was used, many of Robert’s followers disappeared, and none of the citizens joined him as he had expected.
-Robert’s position was desperate, and he decided to return to Essex House.
+Robert’s position was desperate, and he returned to Essex House.
 When he got there, he found the hostages gone.
 Soldiers under Lord High Admiral Charles Howard, 1st Earl of Nottingham, besieged Essex House and rescued the hostages.
 By that evening, after burning incriminating evidence, Robert surrendered and was arrested along with the Earl of Southampton and the other conspirators.

 On February 19, 1601, Robert and Henry Wriothesley, 3rd Earl of Southampton were tried on charges of treason.
 The trial lasted only a day and it was no surprise that the verdict was guilty.
 Robert had burned incriminating evidence to save his followers before his arrest but he was convinced by a minister he needed to reveal the identity of his conspirators to save his soul.
-He revealed everyone who was involved including his sister Penelope Blount, Countess of Devonshire on whom he put a great deal of the blame but no action was taken against her.
+He revealed everyone involved including his sister Penelope Blount, Countess of Devonshire on whom he put a great deal of the blame but no action was taken against her.
 Robert, the Earl of Southampton, and four others were sentenced to death.
 Other conspirators were fined.
 Through the efforts of Robert Cecil, Southampton’s sentence was reduced to life imprisonment.
 Southampton and one other conspirator remained imprisoned in the Tower of London and were freed when King James I succeeded to the throne in 1603 upon the death of Queen Elizabeth I.

 Site of the scaffold in front of St. Peter’s Chapel at the Tower of London; Credit – By August – originally posted to Flickr as Off with their Heads!, CC BY-SA 2.0, https://commons.wikimedia.org/w/index.php?curid=4530234